-PBE IPSAS 9 introduces changes introduced by NZ IFRS in the for-profit sector.
-The standard replaces most of the requirements of PBE IPSAS 29.

-Classification and measurement of financial assets
+STANDARD EFFECTIVE DATE BRIEF OUTLINE PBE IFRS 9 Financial Instruments Mandatory for annual periods beginning on or PBE IPSAS 9 introduces changes introduced by NZ IFRS in the for- profit sector.
+The standard replaces most of the requirements of PBE IPSAS 29. after 1 January Classification and measurement of financial assets 2021.
 These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of PBE IPSAS 29.
-The Standard introduces a number of changes to the accounting for financial assets, the most significant of which includes:

-- two categories for financial assets being amortised cost or fair value; - removal of the requirement to separate embedded derivatives in financial assets; - strict requirements to determine which financial assets can be classified as amortised cost or fair value.
-Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows; - an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition; - reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes; and - changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income.
+The Standard introduces a number of changes to the accounting for financial assets, the most significant of which includes: two categories for financial assets being amortised cost or fair value; removal of the requirement to separate embedded derivatives in financial assets; strict requirements to determine which financial assets can be classified as amortised cost or fair value.
+Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows; an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition; reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes; and changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income.
 Expected impact on Tasman District Council: Council has not yet assessed the implications.